f0rk/swaj/README.md

 "If you watch the movie Jaws backwards, it's a movie about a shark that keeps throwing up people until they have to open a beach."

-`swaj` is a tool to simplify using MFA with AWS.
-It allows you to enter in your TOTP code once and run commands until the temporary credentials provided by AWS expire.
+`swaj` is a tool to simplify using multiple sets of credentials with AWS.
+If you have multiple profiles, `swaj` eliminates the need to constantly re-export values when using MFA or SSO. `swaj` is especially helpful when using MFA in that it persists the temporary session credentials, minimizing the number of times an OTP code must be entered.

 Requires python.